Find Affordable College Courses

 undefined

-About 76% of those who receive a bachelor's degree in zoology at SIUC are white.
-This is above average for this degree on the nationwide level.
+About 74% of those who receive a bachelor's degree in zoology at SIUC are white.
+This is typical for this degree on the nationwide level.
+Prospective students may be interested in knowing that this school graduates 3% more racial-ethnic minorities in its zoology bachelor's program than the national average.*

 The following table and chart show the race/ethnicity for students who recently graduated from Southern Illinois University Carbondale with a bachelor's in zoology.